jReddit/jReddit/README.md

 jReddit is a wrapper for the Reddit API written in Java.
 Project started by Omer Elnour.

 ##What can it do?
-jReddit can login with a user, retrieve user information, submit new links, and vote/comment on submissions, among other things.
+jReddit can login with a user, retrieve user information, submit new links, and vote/comment on submissions, send and receive messages and notifications among other things.

 ##What's next for jReddit?
 I plan to implement every feature documented [here](http://www.reddit.com/dev/api).
 Most of them already have been implemented.